-The Company's business depends on the quality of, and the Company's ability to attract and retain, the Company's senior management and staff, and competition in the Company's industry and the business world for top management talent is generally significant.
-Although the Company believes it generally has competitive pay packages, it can provide no assurance that the Company's efforts to attract and retain senior management staff will be successful.
-In addition, the loss of services of certain members of the Company's senior management could adversely affect the Company's business until suitable replacements can be found.
+Our business depends on the quality of, and our ability to attract and retain, our senior management and staff, and competition in our industry and the business world for top management talent is generally significant.
+Although we believe we generally have competitive pay packages, we can provide no assurance that our efforts to attract and retain senior management staff will be successful.
+In addition, the loss of services of certain members of our senior management could adversely affect our business until suitable replacements can be found.

-The Company depends upon the quality of its staff personnel, including sales and customer service personnel who routinely interact with and fulfill the needs of its customers, and on the Company's ability to attract and retain and motivate skilled operators and other associated personnel to operate its equipment in order to provide its concrete pumping services to its customers.
-There is significant competition for qualified personnel in a number of the Company's markets, including Texas, Colorado, Utah, and Idaho where the Company faces competition from the oil and gas industry for qualified drivers and operators.
-There is a limited number of persons with the requisite skills to serve in these positions, and such positions require a significant investment by the Company in initial training of operators of the Company's equipment.
-The Company cannot assure you that the Company will be able to locate, employ, or retain such qualified personnel on terms acceptable to the Company or at all.
-The Company's costs of operations and selling, general and administrative expenses have increased in certain markets and may increase in the future if the Company is required to increase wages and salaries to attract qualified personnel, and there is no assurance that the Company can increase its prices to offset any such cost increases.
-There is also no assurance the Company can effectively limit staff turnover as competitors or other employers seek to hire the Company's personnel.
-A significant increase in such turnover could negatively affect the Company's business, financial condition, results of operations and cash flows.
+We depend upon the quality of our staff personnel, including sales and customer service personnel who routinely interact with and fulfill the needs of our customers, and on our ability to attract and retain and motivate skilled operators and fleet maintenance personnel and other associated personnel to operate our equipment in order to provide our concrete pumping services to our customers.
+There is significant competition for qualified personnel in a number of our markets, including Texas, Colorado, Utah, and Idaho where we face competition from the oil and gas industry for qualified drivers and operators.
+There is a limited number of persons with the requisite skills to serve in these positions, and such positions require a significant investment by us in initial training of operations and selling, general and administrative expenses have increased in certain markets and may increase in the future if we are required to increase wages and salaries to attract qualified personnel, and there is no assurance that we can increase our prices to offset any such cost increases.
+There is also no assurance that we can effectively limit staff turnover as competitors or other employers seek to hire our personnel.
+A significant increase in such turnover could negatively affect our business, financial condition, results of operations and cash flows.

-The Company's credit facilities may limit the business' financial and operating flexibility.
+Our credit facilities may limit our financial and operating flexibility.

-The Company's credit facilities include negative covenants restricting its ability to incur additional indebtedness, pay dividends or make other payments, make loans and investments, sell assets, incur certain liens, enter into transactions with affiliates, and consolidate, merge or sell assets.
+Our credit facilities include negative covenants (including a springing fixed charge coverage ratio financial covenant under the ABL Credit Agreement (as defined below)) restricting our ability to incur additional indebtedness, pay dividends or make other payments, make loans and investments, sell assets, incur certain liens, enter into transactions with affiliates, and consolidate, merge or sell assets.
 These covenants limit the ability of the respective restricted entities to fund future working capital and capital expenditures, engage in future acquisitions or development activities, or otherwise realize the value of their assets and opportunities fully because of the need to dedicate a portion of cash flow from operations to payments on debt.
 In addition, such covenants limit the flexibility of the respective restricted entities in planning for, or reacting to, changes in the industries in which they operate.